cisco-262/sslreminder/docs/README.md

    Enter the public HTTPS domain and port you want to monitor.

 2. **Daily cloud checks run automatically**
-   SSL Reminder retrieves the public certificate status and updates its latest expiry information.
+   SSL Certificate Monitor retrieves the public certificate status and updates its latest expiry information.

 3. **Receive iPhone notifications**
    The app sends reminders before expiry and alerts when supported checks fail.